Hungry Healthy Happy

 Just one ingredient is needed to make strawberry puree - Strawberries!
 Try to use the freshest strawberries you can.
 Strawberry season runs from May to October, depending where you are in the world.

-Making strawberry puree is super simple.
+Making this strawberry puree recipe is super simple.
 You first need to wash the strawberries well and then hull them.
 Chop into chunks, heat in a pan and then mash.
 You can put them in a food processor or blender if you want it really smooth.
 Doesn't get much more simple than that!

 A small bowl of hulled strawberries.